V-Sekai/manuals/index.md

 ## Collaborative effort

-Huge scope, piggyback on hundreds of Godot Engine contributors.
+Social vr has a huge scope and we piggyback on hundreds of Godot Engine contributors.

-Already over 100+ V-Sekai PRs merged into Godot Engine core.
+There has already been over 100+ V-Sekai PRs merged into Godot Engine core.

 ## How can you get involved?